emberjs/rfcs/text/0229-deprecate-testing-restricted-resolver.md

 * `ember-cli-legacy-blueprints`
 * Others?

+## Remove Deprecated `unit` / `needs` Options

+Once the changes from this RFC are made, we will be able to remove support for `unit` and `needs` options from `ember-test-helpers`, `ember-qunit`, and `ember-mocha`.
+This would be a "semver major" version bump for all of the related libraries to properly signal that functionality was removed.

+We can then update the blueprints to remove the extraneous `integration` option.

 # How We Teach This

 This RFC would require an audit of the main Ember.js guides to ensure